Staff profile

 Biography

-My postgraduate and undergraduate degrees are from the University of Cambridge and London.
-Previously, I held the IMESS programme scholarship at UCL’s School of Slavonic and East European studies for the MA in Economy, State and Society.
-In 2023 I am on a UKRI PHD placement in the UK government.
+My undergraduate and postgraduate degrees are from the University of London and University of Cambridge.
+I held the IMESS programme scholarship at UCL's School of Slavonic and East European Studies for the MA in Economy, State and Society.

 Teaching